Published by Plumray Books

 ‘He almost missed seeing it, the house, white and shuttered, caught in a sudden filter of sunlight up there above the line of mist; a forlorn place now, under siege from the encroachments of the forest.
 War did that to places.
 It must have been a corner of paradise once…’

 In 1978 a young Australian news photographer narrowly escapes death when the Rhodesian army patrol he is with is attacked by guerrillas.
 Hiding in the forest, he discovers a remote, abandoned mansion.
 Inside the house he finds photographs and the forgotten belongings of a beautiful girl.
 The following day, he is befriended by an albino African boy and shown the girl’s grave.
 She was, he learns, Nicola Reynolds, a vivacious and wealthy young woman who had died mysteriously eleven years earlier.

-Sunday Morning is a complex and moving story of shifting relationships, betrayal and murder, set against unfolding world events
+Sunday Morning is a complex story of shifting relationships, betrayal and murder, set against unfolding world events.